ProFatXuanAll/language-model-playground/doc/source/glossary.rst

     evalute language model.
     A loss function must have a lower bound so that the optimization process has a chance to approximate the lower bound in finite number of times.
-    Without lower bound one cannot know the performance of model by the loss it produce.
+    Without lower bound one cannot know the performance of model by the loss it produces.

   mini-batch
     We split dataset into little :term:`sample` chunks when (:term:`CUDA`) memory cannot fit entire :term:`dataset`.